arduinovc/cvsofts-OS/README.md

 ## Build information
 cvs/OS by Vincent Charles @2025
-Build from NASM on macOS 12 (Monterey)
+Build from NASM on macOS 26 (Tahoe)

 ## How to run